Dessert

 A rich almond cake makes a sophisticated and sweet dessert 1

 A generous quantity of lemon zest furnished subtle brightness.
-We accelerated the flour slightly for a good lighter crumb and introduced baking powder — an untraditional aspect — to make sure right upward thrust.
+We accelerated the flour slightly for a lighter crumb and introduced baking powder — an untraditional aspect — to ensure the right upward thrust.

-For a crunchy entirety, we crowned the cake with sliced almonds and a sprinkle of lemon-infused sugar.
+We crowned the cake with sliced almonds and a sprinkle of lemon-infused sugar for a crunchy entirety.
 If you can not locate blanched sliced almonds, grind slivered almonds for the batter and use unblanched sliced almonds topping.

 3/4 cup (three/four oz) all-purpose flour